lachnerd/rpi-terraform-bootsrap/Readme.md

 # Raspberry Pi Initialization with Terraform
-This is for Provisioning a Rpi2/3 with Raspian Lite
+This is for Provisioning a Rpi2/3 with Raspian Lite.
+I have implemented this for easily bootstrapping RPI Docker Hosts

 ## Current Versions
 * Raspberry Pi 3B
   * Transcend Premium 300x 32GB